-The loan life cover ratio (LLCR) is one of the most commonly used debt metrics in project finance.
-Unlike period-on-period measures such as the debt service cover ratio (DSCR), it provides an analyst with a measure of the number of times the cash flow over the scheduled life of the loan can repay the outstanding debt balance.
+The loan life coverage ratio or loan life cover ratio (LLCR) is one of the most commonly used debt metrics in project finance and also often used in corporate debts.
+Unlike period-on-period measures such as the debt service cover ratio (DSCR), the LLCR provides the lenders with a measure of the number of times the project cash flow over the scheduled life of the loan can repay the outstanding debt balance.

 Interpretation of the loan life cover ratio (LLCR) – example 1

 An LLCR of 2.00x means that the cash flow available for debt service (CFADS), on a discounted basis, is double the amount of the outstanding debt balance.